 - 1. Opportunities for rerepresentation are detected using criteria based on the principles of structure-mapping theory (e.g., a "hole" in an argument, or many to one matches). - 2.
 For each opportunity, rerepresentation suggestions that suggest ways to change the descriptions to improve the match are retrieved and tried. - 3.
 One or more suggestions are adopted, causing changes in the base and/or target. - 4.
 The match is re-performed with the updated base and target descriptions. - 5.
-The process continues until the match is suitable, or it fails, as determined by the rerepresentation strategy for the task.
+The process continues until the match is suitable, or it fails, as determined by the task's rerepresentation strategy.

-Rerepresentation is important for hybrid qualitative simulation because it expands the space of situations for which each example behavior can be used, thereby improving the amount of coverage provided by each example.
+Rerepresentation is important because it expands the space of situations for which each example behavior can be used, thereby improving the coverage they provide.